francescmarti00/dmu-multimedia/md/JS-New-Intro-III-TECH2015.md

 **Exercise 8**.
 Add a function to 'Code C' so that the text of 'paragraph number 2' changes to green and text background changes to red if someone double-click on 'paragraph number 1'.

-**Exercise 9**.
+**Exercise 9 (Optional)**.
 Add a function to 'Code C' so that the text of 'paragraph number 1' changes to rgb(34, 56, 120) and text background changes to rgb(10, 255, 255) if someone click on the button.

-Now, let's use this code (let's call it 'Code D') to do the following two exercises
+Now, let's use this code (let's call it 'Code D') to do the following exercise.

 ```JS
 <!DOCTYPE html>